Ready to Learn More?

 The Baking & Decorative Arts program at Madison College is approved by the Retail Bakers of America (RBA) and the American Culinary Federation (ACF).
 Upon completion of the program combined with 1,000 hours of work experience in the baking industry, students can take the RBA’s Certified Journey Baker written exam.
 This is the beginning level of certification leading up to a Master Baker qualification.
 The purpose of RBA certification is to raise the professional standards and verify the work, skill and knowledge professional bakers bring to the marketplace and improve job opportunities and income for certified bakers and decorators.

-Students in the Baking & Decorative Arts program may attend full or part time.
+Students in the Baking & Decorative Arts program attend full-time.

 Classes are offered Monday through Friday, 7:30 a.m. - 1:30 p.m.

-Baking & Decorative Arts classes may be offered at these Madison College campuses:
+Baking & Decorative Arts classes may be offered at the Madison College Truax campus.

 Earning your technical diploma in the Baking & Decorative Arts program at Madison College prepares you for valuable work as a bakery worker/assistant pastry chef in a variety of commercial environments such as: